History of television: Electronic television

-These early electronic camera tubes suffered from a very disappointing fatal flaw: They scanned the subject and what was seen at each point was only the tiny piece of light viewed at the instant that the scanning system passed over it.
+These early electronic camera tubes (like the image dissector) suffered from a very disappointing and fatal flaw: They scanned the subject and what was seen at each point was only the tiny piece of light viewed at the instant that the scanning system passed over it.
 A practical functional camera tube needed a different technological approach, which later became known as Charge - Storage camera tube.
-It based on a new physical phenomenon which was discovered and patented in Hungary in 1926, but it became widely understood and recognised only from around 1930.
+It was based on a new physical phenomenon that was discovered and patented in Hungary in 1926, but it became widely understood and recognized only from around 1930.

 The problem of low sensitivity to light resulting in low electrical output from transmitting or "camera" tubes would be solved with the introduction of charge-storage technology by the Hungarian engineer Kálmán Tihanyi in the beginning of 1924.